ESOM-2017-1/T3-T4-SoaML/README.md

-University project for the Model-Oriented Software Engineering course, 2017/1 term, at PUCRS.
+Class project for the Model-Oriented Software Engineering course, 2017/1 term, at PUCRS.

-(this section is interdicted for maintenance)